boilerrobotics/rover-code/tutorial/README.md

 There are legacy ROS which is no longer actively developed.
 The latest version (Noetic Ninjemys) will reach End of Life in May 2025.
 Therefore, we will use ROS 2 instead.
-The latest ROS 2 release is Iron Irwini (May 2023).
-We will use ROS or ROS2 interchangeably and it will always refer to ROS Iron Irwini.
+We will use ROS or ROS 2 interchangeably and it will always refer to ROS 2.
 ROS can run on many operating systems but we highly recommend you to use it with Ubuntu.
 We also highly recommend to create a virtual machine and install ROS on it.
 Therefore, you will not mess up with your host machine.